islam03aip/web_app_dev/assignment1/todoapp/README.md

-Make sure there is a .env file in the todoapp folder, create it if it doesn't exist. .env file should contain DJANGO_SECRET_KEY variable.
+Make sure there is a .env file in the todoapp folder(same level as Dockerfile), create it if it doesn't exist. .env file should contain DJANGO_SECRET_KEY variable.
 ```bash
 DJANGO_SECRET_KEY='your_secret_key'
 ```